zenoss/hbase-image/updating-libraries.md

 **2) Download the new components from source**

 Please see these [instructions](./download/README.md#downloading-files) in the download folder for information about downloading components.
-This step will dowload the version of the artifact indicated in versions.mk.
+This action will download the version of the artifact indicated in versions.mk.

 **3) Push the components to zenpip**